vikramsvdd/IISc-Certificates/README.md

 # IISc-Certificates
-Just a storage for my certs
+Just a storage for my seminar participation certs